prabirshrestha/FluentHttp/README.md

 ### Making synchronous requests
 Unlike most of the rest libraries, FluentHttp only supports async web requests.
-But there is a fake synchrouns method which allows you to make async method synchronous.
+But there is a fake synchronous method which allows you to make async method synchronous.

     var ar = request.Execute();